cue-lang/cue/doc/ref/spec.md

 a triple double quote (`"""`) or triple single quote (`'''`), immediately followed by a newline, which is discarded from the string contents.
-The string is closed by a matching triple quote, which must be by itself on a newline, preceded by optional whitespace.
+The string is closed by a matching triple quote, which must be by itself on a new line, preceded by optional whitespace.
 The newline preceding the closing quote is discarded from the string contents.
 The whitespace before a closing triple quote must appear before any non-empty line after the opening quote and will be removed from each of these